What is beneficial ownership?

 Businesses can use beneficial ownership information to reduce risk and know who they are doing business with.

 Investigators can use beneficial ownership to recover proceeds of crime.

 Explore ownership chains, not just owners

 We piece together individual disclosures across jurisdictions to show you joined-up ownership structures, all the way to the top of the chain.

-Our companies are standardised and normalised, thanks to matching against the OpenCorporates API.
+Our companies are standardised and normalised, thanks to matching against data from OpenCorporates.

 We additionally de-duplicate multiple disclosures from the same people, to ensure you see everything in one place.